7 Tips to Make Your Resume Stand Out

 1. Tailor Your Resume to Each Job Application

-2. Use Quantifiable Achievements
+2. Use Measurable Achievements

 Instead of merely listing your duties in each role, focus on your accomplishments.
 More specifically, quantify these accomplishments whenever possible.
 For instance, instead of saying you "increased sales," say you "increased sales by 20% in the first quarter."
-This gives potential employers a clear picture of your capabilities.
-For example, if you're a Project Manager, instead of saying you "managed a team," you might say, "Led a team of 10 to complete a complex IT infrastructure project 15% under budget and two weeks ahead of schedule."

 3. Incorporate Relevant Keywords

 Many companies use applicant tracking systems (ATS) to screen resumes before they even reach a human.
 These systems scan for specific keywords related to the job.
 To make sure your resume makes it past this initial screening, incorporate keywords from the job description into your resume.
 But remember, don't overdo it—your resume should still read naturally.
-For example, if you're a Scrum Master, your resume should include keywords from the job description such as "Agile," "Scrum," "sprint planning," or "backlog grooming."

 4. Keep it Clear and Concise